CosAnca/nucleum/extras/wordpress/README-WP-SETUP.md

 plugins_active:
   - active-custom-fields
 ```

+To list the plugins to install you can use a plugin slug, the path to a local zip file, or URL to a remote zip file.

 If you want to install custom or premium plugins you can simply write down the download-url instead of the name.
 Make sure to add quotes: